bobbyowolabi/bobbyowolabi.github.io/_drafts/schedule-jekyll-posts-with-github.md

 * [How to Schedule Jekyll Posts on Github Pages](https://alxmjo.com/2017/05/30/how-to-schedule-posts-with-jekyll/)
 * [Scheduling Posts with Jekyll, Github Pages & Zapier](http://www.petecorey.com/blog/2014/12/29/scheduling-posts-with-jekyll-github-pages-and-zapier)

-[<a name="jekyll-github-action-options">b</a>] Initially I started using the helaili/jekyll-action.
+[<a name="jekyll-github-action-options">b</a>] Initially I started using the [helaili/jekyll-action][jekyll-action].
 This seems to be the Action specified in official documentation.
-It worked when I used it but it does not support custom domains by creating the CNAME file.
+It worked when I used it; however, it does not support custom domains by creating the CNAME file.
 I tried to manually create the CNAME file in the yaml workflow definition itself but was unable to.
 The jeffreytse/jekyll-deploy-action Action supports custom domains.

 [<a name="series-photo">\*</a>] [*Photo by Mat Brown from Pexels*][post-photo]